HansHammel/node-express-php/README.md

 node-express-php
 ================

-php middleware for express operating as cgi script for fast php integration on development environments
+php middleware for express operating as cgi script for fast php integration on development environments, for production please use nginx, iis or apache with php

 Installation
 ============